 Most suitable applicants are offered a place on the basis of the UCAS application form.
-All are invited to an Open Day: the Open Day programme includes tours and presentations in both subject areas, opportunities to talk to the Subject Advisors, and information about accommodation and other aspects of the University.
+All are invited to a post-application Open Day: the Open Day programme includes tours and presentations in both subject areas, opportunities to talk to current students and the Subject Area Advisors, and information about accommodation and other aspects of the University.